noaione/yuusha-shoukan-ln/sources/v05/chapter5.md

 I tried my best to apologize to Alice, who looked extremely depressed but... she quickly became very lively again.
 Could it be that she was just acting before...

-For some reason, it’s not like I don’t think that Alice has set me up but....
+For some reason, it’s not like I don’t think that Alice has set me up but...
 Since I’m the one in the wrong, let’s just say I’m glad that Alice’s mood has been restored.